What is Raising the Participation Age?

 - you can’t take a job that doesn’t offer training

-- you can start an apprenticeship or training or job with training after the last Friday in June of Year 11, in 2017 it is Friday 30 June, even if you are 15 – as long as you are 16 by 31 August of this same year
+- you can start an apprenticeship or training or job with training after the last Friday in June of Year 11, even if you are 15 – as long as you are 16 by 31 August of this same year

 - you can't start full-time work with training before the last Friday in June even if you are 16